m0hamed-amin/carefer-project/README.md

 You could see fresh installation of laravel application.

-**DON't Forget to change your .env credentials to its corresponding values at docker-compse.yml file.**
+**DON't Forget to change your .env credentials like [.env.example] to its corresponding values at docker-compse.yml file.**

 after finishing every steps